mehanika-prog/toldo-exam/Readme.md

 - `VITE_RSS_URL` - url to RSS source
 - `VITE_RECORD_TYPE` - type of output audio file, can be `webm` or `mp3`

-To start in development mode run `npm run start`
+To start in development mode run `npm run dev`